GeorgeSeiras/MovementPermits/ReadMe.md

    You can modify the server.port, the spring.datasource.url/username/password and the secret, to the desired port and database.
 The secret needs to be at least 1024 bits.

-2. Compile the code.
+4. Compile the code.

    ```
    mvn pacakge
    ```

-3. Run the group15_intranet.jar file under the intranet folder.
+5. Run the group15_intranet.jar file under the intranet/target folder.

    ```
    java -jar group15_intranet.jar